 If you think you’re dealing with a termite infestation and want to get rid of them, we’ve included a step-by-step process to help you get rid of them for good — or at least as long as you can keep up with regular termite inspections!

 1. Identify Signs Of A Termite Problem Or Infestation

 Before you start taking steps to get rid of termites in your home, it’s important to know the signs of a termite infestation.
 However, it’s important to remember, do NOT do anything to disturb the termites if you notice signs.
-This will cause them to relocate making it harder for professional termite exterminators to find and deal with.
+This will cause them to relocate and make it harder for professional termite exterminators to find them and deal with them.

 Some common signs that you may be dealing with a termite infestation are:

 When termites travel from the soil to their above-ground food sources, they leave behind mud tubes.
 Mud tubes are pencil-sized brown tracks made from a mixture of soil, wood, and termite saliva that run on any surface.